kehindeoloruntayo/Fresher-resource-Hub/README.md

 * Activity logs
 * Rate limiting for uploads

-## Notice
+## Copyright & License

+© 2025 kehindeoloruntayo.
+All rights reserved.

-Fresher resource Hub is licensed under the MIT License — free to use, modify, and distribute.
+Fresher resource Hub is **not open source**.
+You may not copy, modify, distribute, or use this code (in whole or in part) without explicit written permission from the author.

+For inquiries: kehindeoloruntayo1@gmail.com

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->